Which numbers can send Global SMS?

 Where can Twilio send SMS messages to and how much does it cost?

-Twilio is able to send SMS messages to billions of people on over 1,000 carrier networks, in 150+ countries.
+Twilio is able to send SMS messages to billions of people in 150+ countries.
 To see if a country or carrier is supported, please visit our SMS Pricing Page and enter in the name of the country, then scroll down to the section labeled “All SMS pricing for” the country to see the carriers supported.

 How can I get started with Global SMS?